Michaela Onyenwere: Overseas

 In December 2021, Onyenwere joined the Catalan team Uni Girona CB of the Spanish Liga Femenina de Baloncesto.

 In December 2022, Onyenwere joined the Spanish team CB Avenida.

 In the 2023–2024 offseason, she played in OGM Ormanspor of the Turkish Women's Basketball Super League.

 In February 2025, Onyenwere joined the Jiangsu Phoenix of the Women's Chinese Basketball Association (WCBA).

+Coaching

+Onyenwere was part of the 2025–26 UCLA Bruins women's basketball team coaching staff.
+This team won the 2026 NCAA Division I women's basketball tournament national championship.
+At UCLA, Onyewere coached her future Mystics teammates Lauren Betts and Angela Dugalić.

+Before the 2026 WNBA season collective bargaining agreement (CBA) and signing with the Mystics in 2026, this coaching job was possibly her highest professional basketball salary.